gianlazz/Lazztech.Cloud/GianDevNotes.md

 Here's the section about using multiple compose files to target different enviroments:
 - https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/multi-container-microservice-net-applications/multi-container-applications-docker-compose#using-multiple-docker-compose-files-to-handle-several-environments

-I now need to continue with adding face_recognition processing abilities to the Lazztech.ObsidianPresences.Vision.Microservice.Webapi so that I can process new images through the ClientFacade website and expose these features through the ClientFacades REST Api.
+I now need to continue with adding face_recognition processing abilities to the Lazztech.Cloud.Vision.Microservice.Webapi so that I can process new images through the ClientFacade website and expose these features through the ClientFacades REST Api.

 Also another detail is that the docker-compose doesn't have a localdb instance for the authentication to work with so I think that's why it's throwing an error.
 Also I want to specify in the docker-compose.override.yml that it should